 I got super addictive with video games again, often trying to block her anger at me out.
 Each time I engaged in the addiction I just added to the wall that was building between her and I. When I realised what was happening again I knew we needed to change the dynamic.

 I began to see that no matter how far I had come I would never be enough, unless I was exactly like her brothers, which I could never be.
 In the end, I stated that if she did not deal with her anger at me, I would have to break up with her.
 During that month, I looked for another house to rent for us both, one where I could create a space for us to share where Anna not was in control.
-Anna ended up getting a job two hours away, with the expectation that she lived with me part time.
+Anna ended up getting a job two hours away, with the expectation that she would live with me part time.

 Once I had moved in to my own place, I could relax and realised how much anger Anna felt towards me on a daily basis.
 I told Anna that we needed time apart and she should get her own place.